is pleased to announce the Tourism Policy of the Kingdom of Bhutan

 7.4 Improvement of Tourism Products and Investment Environment

-1. The RGOB shall create conducive business environment to encourage tourism investment through the following interventions:
+1. The RGOB shall create a conducive business environment to encourage tourism investment through the following interventions:

-a) Targeted performance-based incentives and facilitate land lease for tourism infrastructure.
+a) Targeted performance-based incentives and facilitate land leases for tourism infrastructure.

 b) Enhanceandimprovetravelfacilitationservicesbystreamliningprocesses and improving efficiency in the delivery of services.